Cornerstone-Church/CAG-MainWebsite/README.md

 3. Push updated code to repository: git push

 ## Request branch upgrade
-Code uploaded to the "bleeding" branch does not automaticaly get uploaded to the web servers.
+Code uploaded to the "bleeding" branch does not automatically get uploaded to the web servers.
 In order for code to be moved to the next level (like "freeze") you must create a Pull Request.
 1. Click Pull Request on GitHub repository site.
 2. Click "New pull request".
 3. Choose your branch changes ("freeze" <- "bleeding").
 4. Name your request with a description.
-NOTE: Requests without a description will most likly not be approved.
+NOTE: Requests without a description will most likely not be approved.
 5. Submit and wait for approval from an admin.

+~silentsonata